Posts

 Image

-I've been working in Tsukiji for 4 months now from January 2024, and it's been so much inspiration.
+I've been working in Tsukiji for 4 months now from January 2024, and it's been so much learning and inspiration.
 For a foodie and cooking enthusiast like me Tsukiji has so many things to see, to eat, and to learn.
-Coming as a tourist you'll find food that are both traditional and trendy, It's a good foodie spot when you're looking for good food in Tokyo.
+Coming as a tourist you'll find food that is both traditional and trendy, it's a must visit spot when you're looking for good food in Tokyo.
 Lots of options scattered in one area.
 But working here is something a lot more, and I decided to share what I learned every month working here.
-The real reason Tsukiji is worth going This might surprise you, but Tsukiji won't have the freshest seafood.
-Why?
-It's obvious when you say it, because the freshest is always when it's fished, meaning the closest port.
-So if you are looking for particular seafood that is "fresh," then your best bet is at the port where it's fished.
-So why is Tsukiji so famous?
-There are probably 2 main reasons: It has the most varieties of seafood from across Japan The techniqu
+The real reason Tsukiji is worth going Why is Tsukiji so famous?
+There are probably 2 main reasons: It has the most varieties of high quality seafood from across Japan The technique to make it taste better is in Tokyo Let me explain a little more about the 2 features.
+1. Tsukiji is the Olympics of Seafood Tsukiji attracts the best seafood from across Japan, and nowadays even from the world.
+When fishermen catches fish, they send the best to Tokyo, (where there is money of cou

 Working in Tsukiji Market!!